kraenhansen/wasm-io-2025-talk/pages/wasmer-attempt.md

 - A TypeScript wrapper calling into a native module
 - A native module calling from C++ into the Wasmer C-API (wasm.h)
 - A small build CLI wrapping the Cargo CLI and Xcode build tools, to produce an XCFramework.
-- Used the JavaScriptCore feature of Wasmer
+- Used the JavaScriptCore backend of Wasmer
-- 👀 Very limited subset of the WebAssembly API surface (for now)
+- ⚠️ Very limited subset of the WebAssembly API surface (for now)
-- 👀 iOS only (for now)
+- ⚠️ iOS only (for now)
-- 👀 I'm not an expert on Wasmer
+- ⚠️ I'm not an expert on Wasmer
 - 💙 I'd be happy to share it

 </v-clicks>